 Bachelor of Arts, General Program

 The Bachelor of Arts, General Program provides a broad education in arts, with specialization in two subjects.
 You can finish the program with a concentration in Arts (English, fine arts, geography, history, psychology or sociology) or with a combination of business administration (including economics) and science, completing 15 upper-level credits in each of your two areas of concentration.

 Some program requirements may be met with credits earned through prior learning assessment and recognition (PLAR).

-If you plan to complete a credential through Open Learning, please complete a Program Admission form and send it to OL Admissions by email, mail or fax.
+If you plan to complete a credential through Open Learning, please fill in a Program Admission Form and send it to OL Admissions.
 Contact Student Services with any questions regarding program admission.

 A minimum of 15 TRU credits (distance or on-campus)